jwaugh/VelocityOpticalFiber/README.md

             - Find rental costs for this from DOSS Enterprises, possibly (according to Chae)

 ###v0.0.0.5  PITCHING TO WESTON CITY COUNCIL
+      - Expected September 2016
       - Present a draft of the possible fiber statute
             - Borrow Ammon's version available freely on the web with alterations where necessary
       - Keynote presentation to explain everything in detail
             - Where the funding comes from
             - Labor estimates
             - Material estimates
             - Maps showing how the fiber would run

 ###v0.0.0.6 MARKETING
       - Domains
             - cityoflight.online - Landing page for a 100 mile overview of the project
             - cityoflight.builders - People active in helping build the community we are working on.
             - Lewis County First would be great for this.
             - cityoflight.academy - A gigabit virtual school.
             - Learn with 4k video streaming to other places with high enough bandwidth.
             - cityoflight.management - A support portal for Weston/LC to use to manage any complaints/suggestions/etc
       - Market the dark fiber to ISPs and mobile data carriers like AT&T, Verizon Wireless, US Cellular, Sprint, etc.
       - Get a few people onboard with the idea to agree to help beta test it
       -  See what kind of business fiber attracts to pitch to the council

+###v0.0.1

+###v0.1

+###v0.8 Weston's Blockchain goes live
+      - Expected before April 201

 ###v0.9 FINAL BETA TESTING

 ###v1.0.0 1Gbps availability network-wide
       - Expected before December 2018
       - Reach at least 500 endpoints
       - Flawlessly working real-life application of a municipal-county coop fiber & wireless network.
       - Citizens connected seamlessly with local, county, state and federal governments over a fiber network owned by the citizens of Lewis County and West Virginia.

+###v1.1 Weston's Blockchain goes live
+      - Expected before April 2019
+      - Authentication
+      - Currency

 ###v2.1 100Gbps availability network-wide
    - Expected before December 2025